microsoft/TypeScript/doc/spec.md

 ### <a name="3.2.5"/>3.2.5 The Void Type

-The Void type, referenced by the `void` keyword, represents the absence of a value and is used as the return type of functions with no return value.
+The Void type, referenced by the `void` keyword, represents the absence of a value and is used as the return type of functions which doesn't have to return value.

 The only possible values for the Void type are `null` and `undefined`.
 The Void type is a subtype of the Any type and a supertype of the Null and Undefined types, but otherwise Void is unrelated to all other types.